DylanGodfrey/Portfolio/README.md

 ## Description

-The motivation of this project was to make a functioning, responsive portfolio webpage that is current with Web Development standards.
+The motivation of this project was to make a functioning, responsive portfolio webpage that is current with Web Development standards from scratch.
 Through this project I gained a deeper understanding of flexbox and how it interacts with  non-perfect images on a page.
 Using media queries, I also learned how to create a responsive navigation bar.

-take an existing website and refactor its code to bring it up to current web development standards including making the site accessable to screen readers.
-Through this project I learned the value of semantic tags and how to use class and id tags to increase the value of web files without changing the unchanged webpage.

 ## Installation